-These position statements clearly illustrate how it is possible for local authorities, and supporting organisations, to acknowledge and flag up the PDA profile in diagnosis reports, as a signpost to appropriate support, whilst still working within the guidelines of the DSM-V and ICD-10 diagnostic manuals.
+These position statements and acknowledgements of PDA clearly illustrate how it is possible for local authorities, and supporting organisations, to acknowledge and flag up the PDA profile in diagnosis reports, as a signpost to appropriate support, whilst still working within the guidelines of the DSM-V and ICD-10 diagnostic manuals.

 As has been the case with Alder Hey Children's Hospital, it is hoped that local authorities who do accept the validity of the PDA profile of autism, will invest in commissioning PDA specific training to improve outcomes for PDA individuals.